 Result – Thanks to those various exercises and a lot of practice, when the 2 months were up, I had become much more confident in my public speaking and was able to get through important presentations without breaking a sweat.
 I still get nervous in front of a very large group of people, but I’ve been able to land some big clients for my company since.

-Good example answers for “what are your weaknesses?”
+Example answers for “what are your weaknesses?”

-Here are some great sample answers you can take inspiration from if you’re ever asked “what are your weaknesses?”:
+Here are some helpful sample answers you can take inspiration from if you’re ever asked “what are your weaknesses?”:

 “Since university, I’ve always been a little hard on myself when it comes to my work.
 I always want to do my best and sometimes that can lead to me taking on more than I can handle.
 This often led to taking on more work than I could realistically complete without pulling all-nighters.